LispEngineer/symbolics-console-kbdm/README.md

     total decoder latency.

-# DEBUGGING
+# Debugging Notes

-Notes to self to pick up mental state next time:
+Notes to self to pick up mental state next time if I have to stop in the middle of a debugging session

-* There is a strange thing at 130,690-139,290 now
-  * Looks like it tries to send two bytes one after the other at 134,650 and 134,670, and the second one does not get sent (of course, since the first one made the encoder busy and so it ignored the second one).

 ## Fixed bugs